 Proof of Work (PoW) consensus model

 The solution that Satoshi proposed is called Proof of Work (PoW).
-With PoW, every computer (called a node) on the Blockchain network that wants to add a block to the Blockchain first needs to solve a complex calculation.
-The node that solves the calculation first gets to add a block to the Blockchain with the transactions in it.
+With PoW, every computer (called a node) on the Blockchain network that wants to add a block to the Blockchain first needs to solve a complex math problem.
+The node that solves the problems first gets to add a block to the Blockchain with the transactions in it.

 This centralization can become a problem because once someone gets hold of 51% of the computer power, they can validate any transaction they want (even fraudulent ones).